vaslabs/cardgame/README.md

 ### Starting the server

-1. Download the release from https://github.com/vaslabs/cardgame/releases/tag/1.0
+1. Download the latest release from https://github.com/vaslabs/cardgame/releases/
 2. `unzip service-1.0` and change directory to service-1.0 `cd service-1.0`
 You should be able to see 3 directories (bin, lib and decks)
 3. Start the service with ./bin/service